fbohz/fbohz.github.io/_posts/2020-08-10-three_tier_full_stack.markdown

 ![2](https://user-images.githubusercontent.com/15071636/82156410-8b436480-9840-11ea-97ce-92bbe22307a7.png)

-So, you could have the front end implemented for example, as a single page application using frameworks like Angular or React.
+So, you could have the front end implemented as a single page application using frameworks like Angular or React.
 You have the server side or the business logic layer being implemented using technologies like Node, which is also dependent on JavaScript, and then you have the data storage itself being implemented using technologies like Mongo DB, which stores data in the form of JSON documents.
 The information exchange between the server-side and the client-side is usually done using JSON as the format, and the server-side supports a REST API endpoint.

 **Resources**